Online Programs: State Authorization Information

 Berkeley College's Financial Services degree programs do not qualify students to sit for the Certified Financial Planner (CFP) Examination.
 Generally, candidates for such certification or registration need to complete a combination of specified educational programs registered with the CFP Board of Standards, Inc. and/or experience requirements, demonstrate good moral character (which may include an absence of criminal convictions), and pass a licensing examination.
 Certified Financial Planners are regulated by the Certified Financial Planner Board of Standards, Inc. Applicants seeking a CFP credential should contact the Certified Financial Planner Board for more information: http://www.cfp.net/.

-Graduates of the Medical Insurance, Billing, and Coding (MIBC) degree program are required to participate in the Certified Coding Associate examination (CCA) administered through the American Health Information Management Association (AHIMA) or the Certified Professional Coder examination (CPC) administered through AAPC.
-Both are nationally accepted standards of achievement in the coding field.
-The AHIMA and AAPC recommend completing an associate’s degree prior to sitting for the CCA and CPC certification examinations.
-Applicants seeking such credentials should contact AHIMA and/or AAPC for more information: http://www.ahima.org/certification and http://www.aapc.com/certification/cpc.
+Graduates of the Medical Insurance Billing and Coding (MIBC) degree program are required to participate in the Certified Coding Associate examination (CCA) through the American Health Information Management Association (AHIMA) or the Certified Professional Coder examination (CPC) through AAPC — both are nationally accepted standards of achievement in the coding field.
+(If you have already completed the MIBC Certificate program at the college, Berkeley will apply all 11 courses from the MIBC certificate to the Medical Insurance Billing and Coding degree program.)
+The degree program covers both facility (inpatient) and professional (outpatient) coding.
+Both the AAPC and AHIMA recommend an Associate’s degree prior to sitting for the CCA and CPC certification examinations.
+For certain medical billing and coding jobs, an Associate’s degree is highly desirable, and may be required.
+For more information, visit http://www.ahima.org/certification and http://www.aapc.com/certification/cpc.

 Online Student Complaint Process